Tokorozawa Station: History

 The station opened on 21 March 1895.
 The station building was rebuilt in 2012, with the new station building opened on 8 March 2012.
 The former west entrance closed from this date.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Tokorozawa Station becoming "SS22" on the Seibu Shinjuku Line and "SI17" on the Seibu Ikebukuro Line.

 Through-running on the Seibu Ikebukuro Line to and from and via the Tokyu Toyoko Line and Minatomirai Line commenced on 16 March 2013.

+Automatic platform gates were put into service at Tokorozawa Station from 30 October 2020.

 Passenger statistics

 In fiscal 2019, the station was the 7th busiest on the Seibu network with an average of 102,368 passengers daily.
 The passenger figures for previous years are as shown below.